 Under the income averaging provisions for compulsory disposal of livestock the farmer may elect to:

-(b) Have the profit treated as arising in equal instalments in the assessment year in which the disposal actually arose, and the following three assessment years
+(b) Have the profit treated as arising in equal installments in the assessment year in which the disposal actually arose, and the following three assessment years

 Stock relief for Compulsory Disposal of livestock